caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Types in the above table are value types unless otherwise noted.

-Some numeric types have "constant suffixes" listed in the table above, which can be used to specify that a constant, in code, is of that specific type.
+Some numeric types have "constant suffixes" listed in the table above, which can be used to specify that a numeric constant, in code, is of that specific type.
 Unsuffixed numeric constants with a decimal point default to `double`; without a decimal point, they default to the first integral type of `int` or larger (sorted in order of maximum value) which will accommodate the value.
 Note that this means that a constant that is larger than the maximum `int` value, but smaller than twice the maximum `int` value, will be treated as `uint`.
 The suffixes are case-insensitive.

+All of the built-in numeric types have `MinValue` and `MaxValue` constant fields.
+The floating-point types also have `Epsilon` (the smallest value greater than zero that can be represented), `NaN`, `NegativeInfinity` and `PositiveInfinity` fields.

 Structs which do not contain any references, and other value types, are also referred to as "unmanaged types" as they are not subject to garbage collection themselves, and do not contain any data which needs to be tracked by the garbage collector.
+Don't confuse this with "unmanaged objects", which are objects allocated (or part-allocated) by external code and which require the developer to provide additional garbage-collection code: see below for the "`IDisposable` pattern".

 Other kinds of types not listed in the above table are interfaces and delegates, both of which are reference types.
 Interfaces will be familiar if you have used other object-oriented languages; by convention the names of interface types begin with a capital I.  Delegates are effectively a managed equivalent of a function pointer.

 #### Inheritance and implementation

-All user-defined classes and value types in C# inherit from exactly one other type, referred to as its "base class" or "superclass".
+All user-defined classes and all value types in C# inherit from exactly one other type, referred to as its "base class" or "superclass".
 A type that inherits from a given type can be referred to as a "derived type".
 All user-defined structs and enums inherit from the built-in type `ValueType`; this cannot be changed.
 Classes can inherit from any accessible class that is not declared as `sealed`; if the programmer does not explicitly specify a superclass, the class will inherit from the built-in `object` class.
 Interfaces can inherit from other interfaces, but this is optional.

 Classes and structs may implement any number of interfaces.
 A class or struct which inherits a given interface is also considered to be a derived type of the interface.